jmartinesp/SayCheese/README.md

 * **BackgroundApplication** controls the hotkey pressing, it's the core of the app.
 * **ScreenshotWindow** is launched by *BackgroundApplication* when you take a screenshot.
 It contains a **CroppingNSImageView** instance, which allows you to select the region to upload and a **SelectActionView** which lets you decide what to do with that selection.
 * **ImgurClient** controls the session and handles uploading of screenshots.
-* **PreferencesWindowController** lets you change the hotkeys with an **HotkeyTextField** wether you want the app to start at login and the Imgur account.
+* **PreferencesWindowController** lets you change the hotkeys with an **HotkeyTextField**, whether you want the app to start at login or not, and the Imgur account.

 #Can I contribute?